In grades 6, 7 and 8, students take one quarter of Personal Development each year.

 In this course, our students explore topics such as self-esteem, peer pressure, body-image and stress management.
 In an emotionally safe environment, the girls are given the opportunity to explore and discuss topics facing them as they navigate early adolescence.

 Additionally, there are activities that encourage students to learn more about one another, celebrate their diversity and accept differences.
-One of the highlights of the middle school program is the end of the year overnight trip to a ropes course program, where students challenge themselves to step outside of their comfort zone and bond as a class.
+One of the highlights of the middle school program is the end of the year off-site Personal Development trip to a ropes course program, where students challenge themselves to step outside of their comfort zone and bond as a class.

 The high school program begins with the 9th grade high school transition program.
 We plan an offsite orientation, designed to encourage team building and learning more about one another at the beginning of their Ursuline experience.